 As discussed in Note 4, the Group purchased a 51 percent stake in OAO "Yamal LNG".
-At 30 June 2009 (but not as of acquisition date) an individual who significantly influences the sellers of the stake is a member of the Group's key management personnel of the Group.
-Consequently, the sellers are considered a related party at 30 June 2009.
-The Group included liabilities of RR 2,546 million and RR 1,526 million to this related party in other non-current liabilities and trade payables and accrued liabilities, respectively, in the consolidated interim condensed statement of financial position at 30 June 2009.
+At 30 September 2009 (but not as of acquisition date), an individual who significantly influences the sellers of the stake is a member of the Group's Board of Directors.
+Consequently, the sellers are considered a related party at 30 September 2009.
+The Group included liabilities of RR 3,009 million and RR 1,505 million to this related party in other non-current liabilities and trade payables and accrued liabilities, respectively, in the consolidated interim condensed statement of financial position at 30 September 2009.

 As discussed in Note 4, the Group purchased 100 percent of OOO "EkropromStroy" from several members of the Group's key management.
-At 30 June 2009, the Group owes RR 1,999 million with respect to this acquisition, which is included in trade payables and accrued liabilities in the consolidated interim condensed statement of financial position.
-As part of this acquisition, at 30 June 2009, the Group consolidated long-term debt of 468 million of OOO "EkropromStroy" to SWGI Growth Fund (Cyprus) Limited, a party under control of key management personnel.
+At 30 September 2009, the Group owes RR 672 million with respect to this acquisition, which is included in trade payables and accrued liabilities in the consolidated interim condensed statement of financial position.
+As part of this acquisition, the Group consolidated a US dollar denominated long-term debt of RR 468 million (USD 15 million) of OOO "EkropromStroy" to SWGI Growth Fund (Cyprus) Limited, a party under control of key management personnel.
+The loan bore annual interest of 5.2 percent and was fully repaid in July 2009 ahead of its maturity schedule.